emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 My requirements for ORM
 =======================

-\- **Quickness**.
+Quickness
     ORM should be fast.
     ORM should have `Identity Map`_ to prevent duplicated queries to DB if the object is already loaded to the memory.
     This is important for case when several isolated scopes are trying to load the same object to the own namespace.
     Also, I think, `Identity Map`_ should be configurable for different transaction isolation levels, for example, to prevent query to DB when object does not exist and transaction isolation level is "Serializable".

-\- **Simplicity**.
+Simplicity
     ORM should not scare you from debugger, you have to understand what it does by browsing the source code.
     Any product sooner or later can be dead, or author can lose the interest in it, thus you should be able to support the product yourself.
     New developers of the team should be able to master the ORM quickly.
     The single source of truth about the code is the code itself.
     Documentation and comments is good, but they are not always comprehensive and actual.
     And often the product should be adapted, extended for your requirements.
     Thus, simplicity is important.

-\- **Architecture**.
+Architecture
     Proper separation of abstraction layers, adherence to the basic principles of architecture (such as `SOLID`_).

     If you are not able to use some component of the ORM separately, for example SQLBuilder, then, probably, it would be better to use raw pattern DataMapper_ instead of the ORM.
     Well designed ORM allows you to use its components separately, such as `Query Object`_ (SQLBuilder), Connection, `DataMapper`_, `Identity Map`_, `Unit of Work`_, `Repository`_.
     Does the ORM allow you to use Raw-SQL (entirely or partially)?
     Are you able to use only Data Mapper (without Connection, SQLBuilder etc.)?
     Are you able to substitute the Data Mapper by `Service Stub`_, to be free from DB for testing?

     Usually the possibilities of any ORM have to be expanded.
     Are you able to extend your ORM without monkey-patching, forks, patches?
     Does the ORM follow to the `Open/Closed Principle`_ (OCP)?

         "The primary occasion for using Data Mapper is when you want the database schema and the object model to evolve independently.
 The most common case for this is with a Domain Model (116).
 Data Mapper's primary benefit is that when working on the domain model you can ignore the database, both in design and in the build and testing process.
 The domain objects have no idea what the database structure is, because all the correspondence is done by the mappers."
         («Patterns of Enterprise Application Architecture» [#fnpoeaa]_)

-\- `ACID`_.
+`ACID`_ and `Two-phase transaction`_
     Good ORM takes care of that the object has always been consistent to the record of the DB.

     Suppose, you have loaded the object in the memory, and then executed transaction commit.
     The object has a lot of references to it, but the object has been updated by a concurrent process.
     If you try to modify the object, the changes of the concurrent process will be lost.
     When you are doing transaction commit, you have to synchronize the object to the record of the DB, and at the same time to keep alive all references to the object.
     See also this `article <http://techspot.zzzeek.org/2012/11/14/pycon-canada-the-sqlalchemy-session-in-depth/>`__ and `presentation <http://techspot.zzzeek.org/files/2012/session.key.pdf>`__.
     To ensure the integrity of data, the transaction support alone is not enough for the application.
     Of course, this is not a critical requirement, but without it you can not completely hide the source of data in the code.

-\- **Hiding the data source**.
+Hiding the data source
     A good ORM allows you to forget about its existence, and handle instances of models as if they were ordinary objects.
     It would not disclose the source of the data by requiring you to explicitly call the method to save the objects.
     It would not oblige you to "reload" objects.
     It makes it easy to replace the mapper, even if you change the relational database to non-relational.

     Imagine that you have created two new objects, one of which refers to another with foreign key.
     Could you create a link between them before at least one of them had been stored in the database and had been received the primary key?
     Would the value of the foreign key of the associated object be updated when the first object saved and the primary key is received?

     A good ORM prevents the deadlock, because it saves all objects just before the commit, minimizing the time interval from the first save to the commit.
     Also it allows you to influence the order of saving objects, for example, using topological sorting to prevent the deadlock.

 .. _storm-orm-advantages-en: